 August 18, 2016 by Soo Ee

-Relationships thrive when couples can express themselves freely and honestly.
-That means anything under the sun goes.
+I can speak my mind and express myself freely and honestly without fear of the other person taking things too personally.
 Constant open communication is essential to building a long lasting happy relationship.
 Close communication creates barriers and assumptions.

-It is important to talk out the bothering issue, tell each other the bothering thoughts and/or feelings, and then let it be gone with the wind.
-Too much of a bad thing festers.
+We talk out the bothering issue, tell each other the bothering thoughts and/or feelings, and then let it be gone with the wind.

-Being with my other half is where I feel safe.
-I want to know that when things are hard, when things don’t go my way or when the day has been terrible, or if I am really moody, I’d rather see my partner than hang out with my friends after work.
+Being with my other half makes me feel safe, never otherwise.
+I want to know when things are hard, when things don’t go my way or when the day has been terrible.

 Disclaimer: You can look at my relationship credentials in two ways.
 I suck at it because I have been in and out of nine relationships in the past 20 years and the longest was only four years.
 I am the person you come to because I have been in so many over a span of twenty years.
 I have been unfaithful, jilted, the third party, third partied, all side of the equation.
 I would know better.